Games for Windows – Live: Features

-User information

 Gamertag

 A Gamertag is the universal name for a player's username on Games for Windows – Live, as well as Xbox Live, Zune, and XNA Creators Club.
 A Gamertag used online must be unique and can be up to 15 characters in length, including numbers, letters, and spaces.

 A player's Gamertag account status can be checked using a variety of online tools, which is useful especially when looking for a new Gamertag, or confirming that a Gamertag exists.
 Using a valid Gamertag, any player can be located and messaged from within Live.
 There are also several websites which allow users of Gamertags to upload photos and information about themselves.

 Gamerscore

 The Gamerscore (G) is an achievements system that measures the number of achievement points accumulated by a user with a Live profile.
 These Achievement points are awarded for the completion of game-specific challenges, such as beating a level or amassing a specified number of wins against other players in online matches.

 All regular disc-based games must have 1,000 Gamerscore points in the base game; the title can ship with fewer than 1,000 points, but anything added later must be free.
 Game developers also have the option of adding up to 250 points via downloadable content every three months after the first year of release (for a total of 1,750 points).

 On May 26, 2007, Halo 2 was the first Games for Windows – Live title to feature Achievements, which counted towards a player's Gamerscore.